fluenttql/fluenttql.github.io/user-study.md

 ## Data

-The collected data from the user study is in the excel file data.xsl.
+The collected data from the user study is in the excel file <a href="https://github.com/fluenttql/fluenttql.github.io/blob/master/UserStudy-FluentTQL%20-ICSE.xlsx">here</a>.

 ## Questionnaire